simoninireland/epydemic/doc/start.rst

 -------------------------

 We now need to run the epidemic over the network.
 To do this we need to select a process dynamics.
-Generally speaking it is best to use the :class:`CompartmentedStochasticDynamics` class, which will run the epidemic in continuous time.
-(We could alternatively use the :class:`CompartmentedSynchronousDynamics` class and run the epidemic in discrete time.)
+Generally speaking it is best to use the :class:`StochasticDynamics` class, which will run the epidemic in continuous time.
+(We could alternatively use the :class:`SynchronousDynamics` class and run the epidemic in discrete time.)

 .. code-block:: python

-   e = epydemic.CompartmentedStochasticDynamics(m, g)
+   e = epydemic.StochasticDynamics(m, g)

-The dynamics object ``e`` binds the disease model to the network ready to be run.
+The dynamics object ``e`` binds the disease model to the network ready to be simulated.

 Run the epidemic